hisubram/mobilefoundation/nl/fr/c_using_mfs_p2.md

  Vous pouvez maintenant surveiller votre application mobile sur le serveur {{site.data.keyword.mobilefirst}} en ajoutant un service
 Mobile Analytics à l'instance de service {{site.data.keyword.mobilefoundation_short}}.

- Le plan Professional crée une instance de service Mobile Analytics.
+ Le plan Professionnel crée une instance de service Mobile Analytics.

  <!--Users can also attach volumes to the containers to persist data.
 The volume once selected cannot be changed.
 20 GB is the default file share space available to the user.
 If the user needs additional storage space to persist analytics data, he is required to buy additional file share and create a volume using this file share.
 He can then select this new volume while deploying the analytics server.